President of Honduras: No one in the State of Honduras is above the law

 On the contrary, "Honduras has been a reference in the fight against drug trafficking in the region; the results of this fight have been highlighted by the same agencies of the United States, such as the Drug Enforcement Administration (DEA), the Southern Command, the Department of State and the U.S. Embassy in Tegucigalpa."

-"These crimes have cost more than 67 deaths of Hondurans, and in my opinion, it is outrageous that drug traffickers and confessed murderers present themselves as if they have more credibility as honest citizens," Hernández said.
+"These crimes have cost more than 67 thousand deaths of Hondurans, and in my opinion, it is outrageous that drug traffickers and confessed murderers present themselves as if they have more credibility as honest citizens," Hernández said.

 "But do not get the wrong impression by believing that this will stop us in our commitment to the Honduran people to do what we have to do to recover peace and tranquility."
 The president said that "we won't forget the sacrifice of justice operators to achieve something that had never happened in the country's history: to turn Honduras into a hostile territory for drug trafficking."